 Why Sustainable & Organic Agriculture?

-Beginning in the 1950s, the agricultural system in the U.S. experienced a drastic shift from small-scale family farms to industrial agri-businesses and massive farm complexes that produce the majority of our food; a shift catalyzed by the abundance of cheap fuel.
-Soaring fuel prices and supply uncertainty, along with the inherent requirements of petroleum-based inputs and cross-country shipping means the costs of conventional farming are increasing every day.
-With the resulting rise in food prices and growing concern about environmental impact, consumers more and more are seeking responsible alternatives.
+Beginning in the 1950s, the agricultural system in the U.S. experienced a drastic shift from small-scale family farms to industrial agribusinesses and massive farm complexes that produce the majority of our food – a shift catalyzed by the abundance of cheap fuel.
+Soaring fuel prices and supply uncertainty, along with the inherent requirements of petroleum-based inputs and cross-country shipping, means the costs of conventional farming are increasing every day.
+With the resulting rise in food prices and growing concern about environmental impact, consumers are seeking responsible alternatives more than ever.
 Organic agriculture and reliance on sun-power, as opposed to petroleum-power, offers a welcome alternative.

 On average, food travels 1,500 miles from farm to fork because our food system is highly centralized.
 Reliance on a centralized production and distribution system raises concern about the issue of food security and the impacts of the higher amounts of energy and water required to maintain a centralized food system.
-Conventional agriculture and large scale farming complexes rely heavily on petroleum-based fertilizers.
-Monoculture, the current paradigm of modern American agriculture which is the practice of growing large amounts of one crop, makes crops more vulnerable to disease and contamination and threatens the supply reliability.
+Conventional agriculture and large-scale farming complexes rely heavily on petroleum-based fertilizers.
+Monoculture, which is the practice of growing large amounts of one crop, makes crops more vulnerable to disease and contamination, and threatens the supply reliability.
 As fuel prices soar and clean water becomes increasingly threatened, these indirect costs are being evaluated by both consumers and producers alike.